How to Make Friends in Riyadh as a New Expat

 Say yes to random invites from someone you just met on Instagram.

 Because honestly?
 Riyadh is an incredible patchwork of cultures.
 And the more threads you connect, the richer your experience becomes.
+Riyadh can feel overwhelming at first — especially when you're trying to figure out housing, schools, and the real cost of living in the city.

 Join the (Right) WhatsApp Groups